Imagick/ImagickContained/README.md

 This should make Imagick be a lot safer to use as:

 * It avoids leaving open web requests for a long time.

 * It means that any exploit that exists can't access most of your system.

+This project is currently a 'proof-of-concept'.
+It needs quite a bit of work to be made production ready.
+Issues are here: https://github.com/Danack/ImagickContained/issues

 ## Adding to docker compose